Mice Busters: Fifth Graders Take on the School Garden Crisis

 Our garden has been severely affected by mice and rats.
 I have tried various methods to combat this issue, including interplanting garlic and mint, spraying peppermint oil, and using different objects to protect the plants.
 Covering the plants with gallon jugs with holes seemed effective for one to two months, but eventually, the rats broke in.

-To tackle this problem, I launched a voluntary Schoology group called “Smarter than Mice,” which is an online communication system.’
+To tackle this problem, I launched a voluntary Schoology (online school communication system) group called “Smarter than Mice.”
 To my surprise, 30 fifth graders joined, eager to brainstorm solutions and take action.
 These motivated problem-solvers went above and beyond—dedicating their time after school, on weekends, and during breaks to research and develop creative solutions using online Apps.

 Initially, I felt that “Smarter than Mice” wasn’t the best name.
 I recognized that a strong team deserved a great name, so I asked the learners for suggestions for our group name and logo.
 After considering all their creative ideas, we decided on “Mice Busters” as the perfect name—catchy, fun, and meaningful.